 8.4.2.69.4 Peer-to-Peer Link event request

-The Channel Number subelement identifies the channel for the Peer-to-Peer links to be reported.
+The Channel Number subelement(s) identify the channel for the Peer-to-Peer links to be reported.
 Excluding

 this subelement from the Event Request element indicates a request for Peer-to-Peer Link events for any

 channel.
 The format of the Channel Number subelement is shown in Figure 8-280.
+The identified channel is indicated by N+1 Channel Number subelements where the first N subelements contains an Operating Class octet with a 80+ Behavior Limit and the last subelement contains an Operating Class octet without a 80+ Behavior Limit (as defined in Annex E).

 The Subelement ID field is equal to the Channel Number value in Table 8-136.